 Technology Learning Center

-The Technology Learning Center (TLC), located in Friends 101, provides instructor-led training, online tutorials, technical documentation, and drop-in consulting services to students, faculty, and staff at IC.
+The Technology Learning Center (TLC), located in Friends 101, provides instructor-led training, online tutorials, online workshops, technical documentation, and drop-in consulting services to students, faculty, and staff at IC.

 Residence Hall Telephone Service